 Debts After Death

-When a loved one dies, especially after a long illness, family members often worry about handling debts after death.
-Will they be responsible for paying any of these debts?
+When a loved one dies, especially after a long illness, family members often worry about handling unpaid debts after death.
+Will they have to pay any of these debts after you die?
 Is there enough money in the bank to cover these debts?
-Or will the debts be forgiven after death?
+Or will the lenders forgive the debts after death?

 This article talks about how different types of debts are handled during probate and which debts may continue to affect loved ones.

-It is the duty of the estate executor to pay outstanding debts from the deceased person's estate during the estate administration or probate process.
+The estate executor or personal representative must pay outstanding debts from the deceased person's estate during the estate administration or probate process.
 Typically, heirs are not responsible for paying the debts of the deceased, regardless of what some debt collectors may want you to believe.

 You may be responsible for repaying a debt if:

-• You own any part of the debt
+• You own any part of the person's debt

 • You co-signed on a loan